python-gitlab/python-gitlab/docs/install.rst

 .. code-block:: console

-   $ pip install --upgrade python-gitlab
+   $ sudo pip install --upgrade python-gitlab

 The current development version is available on `github
 <https://github.com/python-gitlab/python-gitlab>`__.
 Use :command:`git` and